2017 Copa do Brasil Third Round

 The 2017 Copa do Brasil Third Round was played from 8 March to 5 April 2017, to decide the 10 teams advancing to the Fourth Round.
-In this year, each tie was played on a home-and-away two-legged basis.
+In this year, each match was played on a home-and-away two-legged basis.
 If tied on aggregate, the away goals rule would be used.
 If still tied, extra time would not be played, and the penalty shoot-out would be used to determine the winner.
 Hosting was determined by a draw.